markt-de/puppet-galera/README.md

         $wsrep_group_comm_port = 4567,

-        local_ip => $::ipaddress_eth0, # This will be used to populate my.cnf values that control where wsrep binds, advertises, and listens rootpassword => 'myrootpassword', # This will be set when the cluster is bootstrapped configure_repo => true, # Disable this if you are managing your own repos and mirrors configure_firewall => true, # Disable this if you don't want firewall rules to be set }
+        local_ip => $::ipaddress_eth0, # This will be used to populate my.cnf values that control where wsrep binds, advertises, and listens root_password => 'myrootpassword', # This will be set when the cluster is bootstrapped configure_repo => true, # Disable this if you are managing your own repos and mirrors configure_firewall => true, # Disable this if you don't want firewall rules to be set }